surma/rollup-plugin-off-main-thread/README.md

 - `marker`: A string that is temporarily injected to mark `new Worker()` calls.
 It’s only purpose is to be unique enough that the string sequence can’t appear by coincidence in ohter places.
 The default should be fine 99% of the time.
 - `workerRegexp`: A RegExp to find `new Workers()` calls.
 The second capture group _must_ capture the provided file name without the quotes.
 - `filenameRegexp`: A RegExp that finds the file name after Rollup has transformed dynamic imports.
+- `amdFunctionName`: Function name to use instead of AMD’s `define`

 [when workers]: https://dassur.ma/things/when-workers